 We, as a political group, need to understand the thoughts and activities of various religious organisations on issues such as social tensions, migration and education.
 We must engage with the representatives of religious groups while mutually acknowledging each other’s independence.
 We are the only political group in the European Parliament with a long-standing dialogue with Orthodox, Catholic, Protestant, Islam and Jewish.

 Freedom of religion is a basic right.
 We believe we must defend that right and openly discuss issues around it.
 We must seek opportunities for dialogue and cooperation with the religious communities involved.

-Through our activities, we build upon a long tradition and commitment to dialogue with churches and religious organisations.
-Several hundred people, including Members of the European Parliament, religious leaders, government representatives, invited guests and the interested public participate every year at our conferences on religious dialogue.
-These annual conferences are high-level two-day events that take place once a year outside Brussels and discuss current issues pertinent to intercultural dialogue and the dialogue between religion and politics.
+Several hundred people, including MEPs, religious leaders, government representatives, NGOs, guests and the interested public participate in our annual conferences on religious dialogue.
+These discuss current issues pertinent to intercultural dialogue and the dialogue between religion and politics.